ryanrolds/screeps-bot-choreographer/README.md

 ### Build priorities

+1. If spawn Storage/Containers, spawn Distributors (1/5 the number of extensions)
-1. Harvesters, miners, and haulers
+2. Harvesters, miners, and haulers
-2. Minimum of 1 Upgrader
+3. Minimum of 1 Upgrader
-3. If attack flags, all energy goes into spawning Attackers (in-development)
+4. If attack flags, all energy goes into spawning Attackers (in-development)
-4. 1 Repairer for each room with structures (like road and containers)
+5. 1 Repairer for each room with structures (like road and containers)
-5. 2 Builders for each Build flag
+6. 2 Builders for each Build flag
-6. Build explorer and get visibility in rooms in Colony Domain
+7. Build explorer and get visibility in rooms in Colony Domain
-7. Max 3 Upgraders in each room with a Spawner
+8. Max 3 Upgraders in each room with a Spawner

 ### Economy & Building